 Amnon took it by force!
 But two years later, he paid for it with his life.
 Absalom organized a feast, attended by Amnon and other sons of David, during which, as he had planned, he got someone to murder Amnon when he was drunk (2 Samuel 13:23-29).
 Don’t take by force what God has not given you or what belongs to someone else.

 Jeremiah said in Lamentation 5:11 that Judah’s enemies raped the women and young girls in Jerusalem and throughout the towns of Judah.

-Ezekiel 22:11 also records that within Jerusalem’s walls lived men who committed adultery with their neighbors’ wives, who defiled their daughters-in-law or who raped their own sisters.
+Ezekiel 22:11 also records that within Jerusalem’s walls lived men who committed adultery with their neighbors’ wives, defiled their daughters-in-law, or raped their own sisters.
 What a horrible sin!
 Rape must stop!
 Enough is enough!
 The rapists should repent and give their lives to Jesus today.
 Don’t take it by force.
 If you do, you won’t go unpunished.

 David was the king of Israel by the will of God.
 But his son, Absalom, took the throne by force (2 Samuel 15).
 However, his rebellion was quashed and he was killed in the process (2 Samuel 18:1-15).
 Don’t take it by force.
 It is not by force; it is by choice!
 If you’re not chosen; you’re not given!

 Adonijah, another son of David, took the throne by force, apparently knowing that he was not his father’s favorite for the throne.
 He lobbied enough people to support him.
 He succeeded in proclaiming himself king.

 The banquet was going on when he received the report that David had anointed Solomon as king.
 That was the end of the party!
 He had to beg Solomon to spare his life (1 Kings 1:5-10; 41-53).
 He took the throne by force, but he lost it as soon as he got it.